Tesfaye Bramble

-Tesfaye Walda Simeon "Tes" Bramble (born 20 July 1980) is a former footballer who played as a striker.
+Tesfaye Walda Simeon "Tes" Bramble (born 20 July 1980) is a former professional footballer and convicted rapist.
 He made over 200 appearances in the Football League, scoring 43 goals, between 2001 and 2007.
-Born in England, he played international football for the Montserrat national team.
+Born in England, he made one international appearance for the Montserrat national team.

 Career

 Born in Ipswich, England, Bramble is the brother of footballer Titus Bramble.
 He started his career at Chelmsford City and went to Southern League club Cambridge City before signing for Southend United in January 2001.
 Manager Dave Webb initially signed Bramble on loan before the deal was made permanent for a fee of £7,000.
 Bramble made over 150 league and cup appearances, scoring 40 goals, in four-and-a-half seasons at Southend United, and played for Southend in the Football League Trophy final at the Millennium Stadium in March 2004.

 During his time at Southend United, Bramble was forced to play in goal against Boston United when goalkeeper Darryl Flahavan was sent off for handball outside the area.
 He kept a clean sheet for the period he was in goal, making a couple of inspired saves.

 Bramble qualifies to play for Montserrat through his maternal grandfather and was called up in November 2004.
 He made his international debut in a Caribbean Cup qualifier against Antigua and Barbuda in which he scored but was unable to prevent Montserrat losing 5–4.